ItsNovrix/comment-scout/README.md

 Currently, you can set:

 - **The delay before sending the notice (in minutes).**
-  - It seems that tasks (notices, notice removals, actions) with short delays (under 10-15 minutes) can sometimes fail to execute.
-This might not be an issue for smaller/less active subreddits, but if you are experiencing problems, try a larger delay.
-  - To alleviate this, notices with a delay of under 10 minutes will instead be sent immediately.
+  - Tasks (notices, notice removals, actions) with delays under 10-15 minutes can occasionally fail to execute.
+To alleviate this, notices with a delay of under 10 minutes will instead be sent immediately.
+If you are experiencing problems, please try a larger delay.

 - **The delay before removing the notice (in minutes).**